 The authentic resident of Amsterdam, Holland, is really outgoing, talkative and upfront.

 Unfortunately lot of the former residents moved away over the years.
 The newer population is a lot less extrovert in their first informal contact.
-The previous habitants are more like the New Yorkers today.
-It looks like the New Yorker is still in for a chit-chat to a total stranger unlike the people back home who seem to have a more ‘mind your own business’- mentality.
+The former habitants are more like the New Yorkers today.
+It looks like most New Yorkers are still in for a chit-chat to a total stranger unlike the people back home who seem to have a more ‘mind your own business’- mentality.

 What happened to us?
 Increasing number of people do not initiate or avoid a conversation.
 Do we think starting a conversation is annoying and unnecessary or do we think it’s awkward and challenging.